sacha-l/polkadot-nfts-learning-hub/docs/use-cases/advanced.md

 sidebar_position: 4
 ---

-More advanced use cases native to the Polkadot ecosystem.
+More advanced cross-chain uses cases.

 - Store your NFT on one chain and give access to other chains to modify the attributes
 - Equip your items with services from other app-chains (e.g. identity solutions or off-chain computing services)